Tools and Trees

 All of the most influential intelligence tests use some sort of “odd one out” questions.
 For children, they are usually pictures (which are also abstractions); for adults, the words.
 The Stanford–Binet Intelligence Scales measure fluid reasoning by having subjects identify concepts and categories or choosing which item in a group is unrelated to the others (a test of verbal abstraction in the knowledge domain).
 The Wechsler Adult and Children’s Intelligence Scales assess reasoning through ‘Similarities’ tests (how two things are alike) and picture classification exercises, where a subject must point to the picture that doesn’t fit with others (e.g. a zebra, a chicken, a sword, a giraffe).
 Clinicians often ask odd one out questions in a mental status exam – “Which one does not belong: 13 pennies, a piggy bank, or a cow?” – as a quick check of abstract thought.

-(I don’t know the latest versions of these IQ tests but the Kaufman Assessment Battery for Children has in the past featured odd one out-style tests that presents a child with pictures (say three fruits and one animal) and asks which one does not belong, as does the Reynolds Intellectual Assessment.)
+(The Kaufman Assessment Battery for Children has in the past featured odd one out-style tests that presents a child with pictures (say three fruits and one animal) and asks which one does not belong, as does the Reynolds Intellectual Assessment.)

-One early goal of these “which doesn’t belong” questions was to discern cultural differences.
+One goal of these “which doesn’t belong” questions was to discern cultural differences.
 In the 1930s, AR Luria gave non-literate subject in rural areas of the Soviet Union sets of drawings – hammer, saw, log, hatchet (another version of hammer, saw, tree, and axe) – and asked which didn’t belong.
 The responses were driven by situational reasoning: the hammer isn’t necessary if you’re going to the forest to get firewood.
 The idea of classifying by abstraction “tools” versus “not tools” was not primary in these communities.
 Luria’s conclusion was that abstract categorical thinking is not universal but rather learned.

-The excellent Jean Piaget’s work on concept formation shows that children learn to group objects by classes and subclasses; an odd one out task is a simple way to see if a child understands, for example, that three items are all vehicles and the fourth is an animal.
+Jean Piaget’s work on concept formation shows that children learn to group objects by classes and subclasses; an odd one out task is a simple way to see if a child understands, for example, that three items are all vehicles and the fourth is an animal.
 (Of course Piaget was a world’s expert in a real-world phenomenon, the life of fresh-water mollusks, at age 15, long before he moved to abstraction.)

 It’s tempting to see Douthat’s alarm as more theological than sociological, especially since it is an Easter column.
-As a Catholic, does Douthat see our drift into screens as a kind of Gnosticism, the seduction of pure spirit unencumbered by flesh?
+As a Catholic, does Douthat see the drift into screens as a kind of Gnosticism, the seduction of pure spirit unencumbered by flesh?

 The line that most struck me – “as local embodied experience becomes less important than virtual alternatives, the power of substitution and distraction feeds a sense that real‑world life is fundamentally obsolete” – seems to be translating doctrine into cultural critique.
 Not that I wholly disagree, from a Jewish perspective.